 1:45–2:45 p.m.Creating a College-Going Culture in Native Communities

 Join this discussion-based session regarding what institutions can do to normalize the college path within indigenous communities.

 3–4 p.m.A University and Native American Community Partnership to Enhance Retention

-In this session, we will explore how Baboquivari Unified School District implemented the AVID system districtwide to create an atmosphere that promotes college readiness and a college-going culture.Indigenizing Instruction and Curricula
+In this session, we will explore how the Baboquivari Unified School District implemented the AVID system districtwide to create a college-going culture for Native American students.Indigenizing Instruction and Curricula